-- Regulatory context and methodology underlying the impact assessment - The affected environment, which provides background and existing baseline conditions - Environmental consequences, which evaluate the potential effects of the No Build Alternative and the Build Alternatives - Mitigation for identified adverse effects - Comparative assessment of the Build Alternatives to each other and the No-Build Alternative
+- Regulatory context and methodology underlying the impact assessment - The affected environment, which provides background and existing baseline conditions - Environmental consequences, which evaluate the potential effects of the No Build Alternative and the Build Alternatives - Mitigation for identified adverse effects

+Comparative assessment of the Build Alternatives to each other and the No-Build Alternative.

-Technical conclusions have not substantively changed between the Draft and Final EIS and any updates with new text or data are presented in double-underline while deleted text is shown with a strikeout.
+Technical conclusions have not substantively changed between the Draft and Final EIS and any updates with new text or data are presented in double-underlined.